© Crown copyright 2020

 Now that we have made progress in reducing the transmission of coronavirus we are encouraging all eligible children to attend settings (where there are no shielding concerns for the child or their household), even if parents are able to keep their children at home.

-From the week commencing 1 June at the earliest, we will also be asking primary schools to welcome back children in nursery, reception, year 1 and year 6, alongside priority groups.
-We will ask secondary schools, sixth-form colleges and further education colleges to offer some face-to-face support for year 10 and year 12 students who are due to take key exams next year, alongside priority groups.
-We are also asking nurseries and other early years providers, including childminders, to begin welcoming back all children from 1 June.
-Alternative provision settings should mirror the approach being taken for mainstream schools and also offer some face-to-face support for years 10 and 11 students (as they have no year 12).
+From the week commencing 1 June, we are also asking primary schools to welcome back all children in nursery, reception, year 1 and year 6, alongside priority groups.
+From 15 June, we are asking secondary schools, sixth-form colleges and further education colleges to offer some face-to-face support for year 10 and year 12, and 16-19 learners in the first year of their course who are due to take key exams next year, alongside priority groups.
+We are also asking nurseries and other early years providers, including childminders, to begin welcoming back children of all ages from 1 June.
+Alternative provision settings should mirror the approach being taken for mainstream schools and, from 15 June, offer some face-to-face support for years 10 and 11 students (as they have no year 12).
 We are asking special schools, special post-16 institutions and hospital schools to follow an equivalent phased return without a focus on specific year groups.

 Children of critical workers, and vulnerable children who are already eligible, will continue to be offered a place, regardless of the year group they are in.